-Split earlobes are unsightly, which might draw unwanted attention, but they can also make you susceptible to further damage and discomfort.
+Split earlobes can cause both functional and aesthetic concerns.
 Failing to address your split earlobes in a timely manner could increase your chances of undergoing more trauma to the split.
-A larger split in the earlobe ultimately means it will be more difficult to correct, but waiting will also increase your level of discomfort.view procedures
+A larger split in the earlobe ultimately means it will be more difficult to correct, but waiting will also increase your level of discomfort.

 The ears are one of the most highly susceptible, yet commonly overlooked, areas of the body that can experience trauma.
 Pierced ears have been a trend throughout history, but newer trends in piercing, combined with greater accessibility to piercing methods, have led to an increase in damaged earlobes.
 Recent studies are showing a definite link between piercings and split earlobes, and plastic surgeons are seeing an increase in the number of split earlobes they correct every year.
 Fortunately, you have options available, and the information in this article is intended to provide you with the knowledge you need to make informed decisions and to alleviate any fears you may have concerning the correction of your split earlobes.